 Have you taken the plunge into Disney+ yet?
 If your answer is no, let us tell you why it’s a must!
 All of our favourite Disney movies in one place AND everything that was newly acquired from 20th Century Fox at the touch of a button.
 It can be paralyzing to see all of the choices available on Disney+.
 What do you watch first?
 The classics?
 Those that went into the vault and never came out again?
 Or do you start watching the new content that is available?
 Hopefully we can help narrow it down a bit more for you.
 We’ve compiled our individual Top 5 things that you need to watch on Disney+.

 I was really excited about Disney+, particularly that when you pay for a subscription you get full access to the library AND every single thing is downloadable.
 Brilliant for plane rides and road trips!
 I do find the library to be very overwhelming, and not super organized, which is against my fabric… I think linear.
-So while we’ve watched some shows willy-nilly, we’ve actually gone back to the very beginning and started watching from Snow White to see how far we can get chronologically before we get to WDW in May 2020 (watch for a blog post about this!)
+So while we’ve watched some shows willy-nilly, we’ve actually gone back to the very beginning and started watching from Snow White to see how far we can get chronologically before we get to WDW in May 2020 (see the post and download Every Disney Movie Ever Made here!)
 I’m definitely a sentimental Disney fan, so my picks are based on what my family enjoys, and things I enjoyed in the past or things that I have looked forward to watching with my kids for the most part.
 My favourites on Disney+ up to this point are:

 1. Mickey Mouse (Shorts): We own the first season of this, and were so sad when seasons 2-5 only seemed to be available on iTunes in the States (boooo Canada!), so this was the first thing I hoped would be on Disney+ and it IS!
 These shorts are only a few minutes long and absolutely hysterical for the whole family!
 I really recommend them.